 Click here for a printable copy of this chart.

 Follow this chart to the best of your ability for each day of the cleanse.
 As you can see, this is a very time-involved cleanse and therefore it is best done on non-work days.
-For the “down-time” between activities, it is recommended to take it easy, rest, avoid social activities, and spend some time in “Self study”.
+For the “down-time” between activities, it is recommended to take it easy, rest, avoid social activities, and spend some time in “Self-study”.
 Make the most out of your cleanse and keep your integrity high!
 You are worth it!

 After the cleanse is over, slowly incorporate new foods in, although keep to eating warm, nourishing meals and avoid all cold and raw foods for at least a week.
 Keep up as many of the self-care practices as you can, even if only a couple of days a week.
-For example, you can take a ginger bath 1 to 2 days a week, continue to drink the Detox Tea, take a 20-minute walk daily, practice the self-oil massage 1 day a week, and make time for the 10-minute mediation each morning.
+For example, you can take a ginger bath 1 to 2 days a week, continue to drink the Detox Tea, take a 20-minute walk daily, practice the self-oil massage 1 day a week, and make time for the 10-minute meditation each morning.
 Remember, a cleanse is not a quick fix to perform just to go back to your old habits; instead, use it as a preliminary measure to reset your body and mind with the intentions and action plan to hold these healthy practices with you each day.

 Helpful links: